gprMax/gprMax/README.rst

 Updating conda and Python packages
 ----------------------------------

-Periodly yyou should update conda and the required Python packages.
+Periodly you should update conda and the required Python packages.
 To update conda, with the gprMax environment deactivated, run the following command:

 .. code-block:: none